omaas315/match_student_code/student_code/002_SplinedVoronoiPlanner/README.md

 For more Information see [README](splined_voronoi_analysis/README.md).

+## splined_relaxed_astar
+Reference Planner for comparison; Implementation taken from https://github.com/match-ROS/formation-path-planning.
+Code was reduced to contain only relevant parts and interface was added for automatic plan generation.

 ## data
 Contains bagfiles used to generate results.
 The data is stored separately due to large filesize.